Pay-on-results personal growth: first success

 Thanks to Kaj Sotala, Stag Lynn, and Ulisse Mini for reviewing.
 Thanks to Kaj Sotala, Brian Toomey, Alex Zhu, Damon Sasi, Anna Salamon, and CFAR for mentorship and financial support

-A few months ago I made the claim “Radically effective and rapid growth [motivationally / emotionally / socially] is possible with the right combination of facilitator and method”.
-Eg: for anxiety, agency, insecurity, need for validation.
+A few months ago, I hypothesized, “Radically effective and rapid emotional growth is possible with the right combination of facilitator and method”.
+E.g.: for resolving anxiety, agency, insecurity, need for validation.

-To test my hypothesis, I began a pay-on-results coaching experiment: Pay your bounty if I unblocked your issue.
+To test my hypothesis, I began a pay-on-results coaching experiment.
+Clients pay only if they achieve their goal by working with me.

 First bounty